Open Source Alternative to AutoCAD

 Like most of the Autodesk’s softwares, AutoCAD also has a very high retail price of $4,195.
 They do offer discounted version’s to students and teachers but those versions come with certain type of watermark and cannot be used for commercial purposes.
 So let’s have a look at some of the free and open source alternatives to AutoCAD for which you don’t have to spend any money whether you are a student, hobbyist or commercial designing firm.

 FreeCAD is a free and open source general purpose 3D CAD modeler.
 It is aimed directly at mechanical engineering and product design but also fits in a wider range of uses around engineering, such as architecture or other engineering specialities.
 It is intended to be a feature-based parametric modeler with a modular software architecture, which makes it easy to provide additional functionality without modifying the core system.
+It is a strong alternative to softwares like SolidWorks and AutoCAD.

 As with many modern 3D CAD modelers FreeCAD will have a 2D component in order to extract design detail from the 3D model to create 2D production drawings, but direct 2D drawing or animation is not the focus, although, thanks to its wide adaptability, FreeCAD might become useful in a much broader area than its current focus.
 It makes use of other open-source libraries from the field of Scientific Computing.
 Among them are Open CASCADE, Coin3D, the Qt GUI Framework, and Python programming language.
 Besides FreeCAD’s own file format, it also supports the following file formats: DXF, SVG, STEP, IGES and IFC.